wonderbrian/bingobot/README.md

 * maxRolls - Maximum number of times user can roll a Bingo card
 * userSelectsCard - Whether a user can choose between current card and newly rolled card.
 Disable if users are stuck with rerolls
 * admins - Array containing Discord user IDs for admins who are able to confirm predictions.

+You can find someone's user ID by entering `\@username-mention` into chat.

 ## Dependencies
 bingobot requires `./config.json` and `./predictions.txt` to play.